eth-cscs/conflux/README.md

 All the necessary launch scripts can be found in the folder `launch`.
 After having run `source ./scripts/piz_daint_cpu.sh` and after building and compiling the project as described above, you can load the necessary python module `module load cray-python`.
 Now, you can run `python3 scripts/launch_on_daint.py` from the root folder which will put all the benchmarking experiments into the queue of Piz Daint.

+If you want to run a specific experiment, you can use `sbatch <path_to_launchscript>` from the root folder.

 ## Estimated time needed for the measurements
 In general, it is difficult to give a time estimate since the node allocation mechanisms Sof Piz Daint are intransparent.
 However, the experiment that will run the longest is `launch_weak_conflux_256` which we estimate to take roughly 3.5 hours